n-young/cz/content/engineering/hoppy.md

 # Hoppy

-Hoppy was a project done in ENGN1930D: Industrial Design.
+Hoppy was a project done in ENGN1930M: Industrial Design.
 My team consisted of Alice You (RISD), Will Feng (RISD), and me (BrownU).
 To highlight the work I did for this project, most of this page will detail my contributions.

 ## Problem

-Many people find cutting vegetables and fruits difficult, especially with factors such as age (young and old), lighting conditions, eyesight, strength, and fear.
+Many people find cutting vegetables and fruits difficult, especially with factors such as age (both young and old), lighting conditions, eyesight, muscle strength, and fear.
 We decided to design and build a product -- Hoppy -- to aid in the cutting process while still allowing cooks to enjoy the tactile experience of cutting.

 ## User/Product Research